-I recently read a book about the whole concept of ‘nudging’ people towards doing what’s best for them and for society from a policy point of view.
+I recently read a book on the whole concept of ‘nudging’ people towards doing what’s best for them, and society.
 The book I read was titled ‘Inside the Nudge Unit: How small changes can make a big difference’ by David Halpern and was based on the seminal book ‘Nudge: Improving Decisions about Health, Wealth, and Happiness’ by University of Chicago economist Richard H. Thaler and Harvard Law School Professor Cass R. Sunstein.

 It was a fascinating read but one concept mentioned in the book really resonated with me from a sustainability point of view.
 Being sustainable isn’t easy, it often means forgoing things and typically demands a greater investment of time and money.
 Why is this?

-Well the answer partly lies in the clever use of friction by some companies.
+Well the answer partly lies in the clever use of friction to make us buy.
 Western societies are heavily reliant on consumerism and free-market capitalism.
 You’ll hear it reinforced regularly in the media; “markets are up”, “the economy is growing”, “we’re increasing our market share”, “car sales are on the increase”.
 We’re all trained to be positive disposed towards economic growth and that always seems to be inextricable linked to consumerism, i.e. buying more stuff!

 Now what hinders this growth?
 People not spending!
 So what must governments / companies do?
 Encourage us to spend by reducing VAT rates, giving us more take home pay or funding companies to spread the consumerism by helping them find ‘new markets’ abroad.